Kaori61/Quality_of_Life_Dashnoard/README.md

 ![Dashboard 2](https://github.com/user-attachments/assets/988a81b8-bf91-415f-94e7-1708a2fbd4db)

 ## Insights
-• Countries with high quality of life index have high purchasing power despite high living cost which indicates high disposable income.
+• Countries with a high quality of life index have high purchasing power despite high living costs, which indicates high disposable income.
-• Housing price remain affordable regardless of high living cost for countries with high quality of life index.
+• Housing prices remain affordable regardless of high living costs for countries with a high quality of life index.
 • The increasing purchasing power in countries with a high quality of life, while remaining stagnant in those with a lower quality of life, underscores the widening gap in economic strength and living standards.